wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 ![](@attachment/Clipboard_2020-03-02-23-06-23.png) 19:10

-All of that is good to know, but the capture functionality does not come up very often in day to day development, but it is often an interview question about how the intracies of events work.
+All of that is good to know, but the capture functionality does not come up very often in day to day development, but it is often an interview question about how the intricacies of events work.

 Most of Wes' career has been spent listening to clicks on lower level elements and stopping the propagation from handlng when you click on the element so that things that are higher that are also listening for clicks do not also fire that specific thing.